amankd90/Getting_and_cleaning_data_Week4/Codebook.md

 * `finaldataset` contains all test and train data files
 * `setforMeanandStd` is subset of final dataset where only those measurements are extracted where mean and standard deviation for each measurement is present
 * `setWithActivityNames` contains the dataset where descriptive activity names have been added using `activity_labels` file.
-* `final_mean' contains mean of all the variables grouped by subject ID and activity ID.
+* `final_mean` contains mean of all the variables grouped by subject ID and activity ID.
 *`tidy_data` contains the final data set which is ordered by subject ID and activity ID for ease of reading.
-*`tidy_data.txt' is the .txt file where the final tidy_data is written.
+*`tidy_data.txt'`is the .txt file where the final tidy_data is written.
 * The layout of the text file is unwrapped so all the data can be seen by scrolling down rather than horizontally.
 I wasn't able to change this layout in my computer.